dlang-community/discussions/README.md

 ### Q: What should I do when I want to move a package to dlang-community?

 Please open an issue and let's have a discussion - we don't bite!
-Don't create new package _without_ consulting other dlang-community members.
+Please don't create new packages _without_ consulting other dlang-community members.

 How do I become a member of the DLang community?